Get All Weeks Software Development Processes and Methodologies Quiz Answers

 Q4.
 Which of the following matches the terms to the correct definition?

-- Requirements – user needs in user language; Specification – solution properties designed to solve problem
+Requirements – user needs in user language; Specification – solution properties designed to solve the problem

 Q5.
 Which of these is a user requirement?

-- Allow the user to post a message to Facebook
+Allow the user to post a message on Facebook

 Q7.
 What element(s) of the WRSPM model belong in the environment (including the overlap between environment and system)?

 Q8.
-Which of these is proper definition of software architecture?
+Which of these is the proper definition of software architecture?

-- partitioning large systems into smaller ones that can be created seperately, have individual business value, and can be easily integrated
+partitioning large systems into smaller ones that can be created separately, have individual business value, and can be easily integrated

 Q9.
 Which of the following models is best suited for a system with significant shared data that needs to be shared across a variety of components or sub-systems, somewhat like global variables, but with better data integrity?